-Students will apply digital character and environment design to develop concepts for games, animations, films, theatrical production, or physical products.
+Students will apply digital character and environment design to develop concepts for film, games, animation or physical products.

-Students will focus on the design and technical process to shooting digital video and computer-based editing.
-Students will be able to apply these techniques to their major area of study.
+Students will learn the design and technical process of shooting video and digital editing and apply these techniques to their major area of study.

 Focuses on using writing both to develop critical thinking skills and to express ideas clearly and appropriately according to audience and purpose.
 Students will engage in a variety of writing modes and will spend a portion of the semester engaging in scholarly research and the documentation of source-based materials.
 (Students who have earned credit for ENG 150, English I, may not use credit earned in KCHU 120 to meet graduation requirements.)